NEW FOR ACCEO MEMBERS

 Serving the interests of Independent Rallying Clubs since 1985.

 ACCEO is the Association of Caravan and Camping Exempted Organisations

-We represent over 200 Caravan & Camping Clubs who hold a Certificate of Exemption issued by one of three authorities -
+We represent Caravan & Camping Clubs who hold a Certificate of Exemption issued by one of three authorities -

 The Welsh Assembly Government (Planning Division), or